Mission Foods

 What are my expenses and overhead?

-Expenses include, but are not limited to: sub-contractors commissions, vehicle insurance, liability insurance, cell phone, office expense, accounting.
-The current owner estimates $5,422 per week or $281,971 per year in expenses/overhead.
-(Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
-The sub-contractors cover their own fuel, vehicle maintenance, warehouse fees and insurance cost.
+Expenses include, but are not limited to: fuel, helper’s salary, computer, warehouse, vehicle maintenance, stale and damaged product, promotions and insurance.
+The current owner estimates $1,587 per week or $82,535 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?